"How do you write a book?" 24-year-old Thomas Fleming asked bestselling writer Fulton Oursler in 1951.

 As proof of his talent in both genres, he is the only writer in the history of the Book-of-the-Month Club to have had main selections in both fiction and nonfiction.

 Thomas Fleming’s most recently published book is A Disease in the Public Mind, A New Understanding of Why We Fought the Civil War, to be published by Da Capo Press in May, 2013.
-He is currently writing Washington Vs Jefferson: The Conflict That Changed America's History.
+He is currently writing The Great Divide—The Conflict Between Washington and Jefferson That Defined A Nation.

 Thomas Fleming’s history books include gripping narratives of the personal lives of the Founding Fathers, the year 1776, the duel between Alexander Hamilton and Aaron Burr, America’s entry into World War I, and other dramatic events of the past.
 Read more